Huegoxaga/notes/cloud-services/aws.md

 - It has its own command line tool called `EB CLI`
 - An EB App can have multiple Environment, each deployed environment has an URL which is an alias(A record) to its corresponding load balancer.
   - Once the environment is created the load balancer type cannot be changed.
+- EB Worker App host a EB worker to handle periodical tasks with AmazonSQS.

 ### EB CLI